TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/05.coaching/02.academic-coaching/docs.md

 visible: true
 ---

 A significant part of the facilitator's role will be to provide academic coaching for FAR centre students.
-Coaching can happen with a group of students or one-on-one, and both situations require facilitators to consider the following principles and best practices.
-These notes have been taken from TWU's Coaching Manual used by the university's learning coaches.
+Coaching can happen with a group of students or one-on-one, and both situations require facilitators to consider the best principles and practice to inform their coaching.
+These notes have been taken from TWU's Learning Coach Manual used by the university's academic coaches.

 ---